rurban/smhasher/README.md

 -------

 MiB/sec: The average of the Bulk key speed test for alignments 0-7 with 262144-byte keys.
+The higher the better.

 cycl./hash: The average of the Small key speed test for 1-31 byte keys.
+The smaller the better.

 size: The object size in byte on AMD64.
 This affects the inlinability in e.g. hash tables.
+The smaller the better.

 Quality problems: See the failures in the linked doc.
+The less the better.

 Other
 -----